 Many people in the world are lonely today.
-Since people are getting busier and busier, they have little time to build relationships with one another.
+Since people are getting busier and busier, they have little time to make friends.
 In the past, most people lived close to their families and relatives.
-This made interaction easy because everyone knew everyone else in the neighbourhood.
-In addition, there were many communal activities.
-It is not like that any longer, especially in the urban areas.
+This made talking and working with others easy because everyone knew everyone else in the neighbourhood.
+In addition, communities did many activities together.
+It is not like that now, especially in the towns.
 Some people do not know those who live next to them.
-Each minds his or her own business.
+Each person thinks about his or her own life.

-Recently, a man called Bonuke died in his house but his neighbours only began to suspect that something had gone wrong when his decomposing body began to smell.
-That was two weeks after he had passed on.
+Recently, a man called Ruto died in his house.
+His neighbours only began to suspect that something was not well when his decaying body began to smell.
+That was two weeks after he had died.
 One wonders: didn't anyone miss him?
 Didn't he have relatives or friends or workmates?

-Loneliness is real and it makes people feel unwanted and miserable.
-Yet we continue to build walls instead of bridges between us.
+Loneliness is real and it makes people feel unwanted and sorry for themselves.
+Yet we isolate ourselves instead of trying to come together.
 Nowadays, some of us use newspapers or radio to look for friends.
 Notices like the one below are common:

 A young, beautiful, honest and financially stable lady is lonely, so lonely.
 If you are a single gentleman, rich and handsome and not more than thirty-five years old, please contact me.
 I promise to make you happy.
-Together we will build a little heaven here on earth.
+Together we will build heaven here on earth.

-A message like this shows that people are so desperate for friendship that they will even try to connect with strangers.
+A message like this shows that people are so desperate for friendship that they will even try to make friends with strangers.
 But one must be very careful.
-Wicked people can and do take advantage of innocent people.
-Friendship should develop naturally as we relate with others in school, in the neighbourhood or at the place of work.
-We all need friends and it is not a weakness to admit it.
-Life is much more exciting when we are surrounded by people who care about us and accept us just the way we are.
+Evil people can take advantage of innocent people.
+Friendship should develop naturally as we associate with others in school, in the neighbourhood or at the place of work.
+We all need friends and it is not a weakness to accept it.
+Life is much more exciting when we are with people who care about us and accept us just the way we are.

-If we want to get along with others, there are things we need to do.
+If we want to stay well with others, there are things we need to do.
 First of all, we must recognise that every person is important.
 We should treat everyone with respect.
-Respect means that we value others and listen to them without judging them.
-We also demonstrate respect for others by the way we talk about them when they are not around.
-Nothing destroys relationships faster than gossip.
-Instead of listening to and spreading rumours, we should protect the reputation of others.
+Respect means that we consider other people as important and listen to them without looking for mistakes in them.
+We also demonstrate respect for others by the way we talk about them when they are not there.
+Nothing breaks friendships faster than gossip.
+Instead of listening to and spreading rumours, we should protect the dignity of others.
 Let's treat others the way we would want to be treated.

 Secondly, we should be gentle and patient with one another.
 No one is perfect.
-So, when our friends or relatives make mistakes and disappoint us, we should remember that we, too; have weaknesses and often let others down.
+So, when our friends or relatives make mistakes and disappoint us, we should remember that we, too, have weaknesses and often disappoint others.
 Whenever we are wronged, we should be willing to forgive.

-Lastly, we ought to support one another at all times.
+Lastly, we should support one another at all times.
 We should celebrate the achievements of others and also share in their sorrows.
-People who are mean and selfish are rarely happy.
+People who are mean and selfish are not happy.
 True happiness is experienced when people help one another.
-Getting along well with others is the solution to loneliness.
+Staying well with others is the solution to loneliness.